Memorable Manitobans: John Percival “Price” Montague (1882-1966)

 Lawyer, judge, soldier.

-Father-in-law of E. H. Moncrieff.
+He and wife Anne Isabel Fletcher (1885-1940) had two daughters: Eleanor Furry Montague (1908-?, wife of Karl Fiset Wintemute, daughter-in-law of Peter Alvey Wintemute) and Anne Isobel “Nancy” Montague (1911-2001, wife of Ernest Hutchison “Ernie” Moncrieff).
 He served as President of the St. Charles Country Club in 1927 and was a member of the Manitoba Club.
 He was awarded an honorary doctorate by the University of Manitoba in 1942.

 This page was prepared by Gordon Goldsborough.